bbauska/W3Cx-3of5/README.md

 <h4>An example of an audio player with some style</h4>

-You can try this example [online at JSBin](https://jsbin.com/zoquru/2/edit?html,css,output).
+You can try this example <a href="https://jsbin.com/zoquru/2/edit?html,css,output">online at JSBin</a>.

 To add some styling to the basic example we saw when we introduced the &lt;audio&gt; element, we just add a &lt;figure&gt; with two children: an &lt;img&gt; and a &lt;figcaption&gt;.
 Inside the &lt;figcaption&gt; we add the &lt;audio&gt; element from the previous example.